 (1) Washington state patrol: Enter into a financing contract for up to \$20,400,000 plus financing expenses and required reserves pursuant to chapter 39.94 RCW for the Washington state patrol's narrowbanding communication project to convert the state patrol's existing communication system from 25 MHz to 12.5 MHz as required by the federal communications commission.
-This authorization is subject to approval by the house of representatives and senate transportation committees of the legislature during the 2012 legislative session.
-The
+This authorization is subject to approval by the legislature during the 2012 legislative session.
+The funding must be used for the replacement of portable radios that must be replaced, upgrading the land mobile radio infrastructure, and completing the system integration and engineering required as outlined in the preengineering report to the 2012 legislature.
+The office of financial management must place any funding related to the Washington state patrol's narrowbanding project in this act in unallotted status until the legislature takes action and grants approval in the 2012 legislative session.

-- funding must be used for the replacement of portable radios that must be replaced, upgrading the land mobile radio infrastructure, and completing the system integration and engineering required as outlined in the preengineering report to the 2012 legislature. - (2) Washington state patrol: Enter into a financing contract for up to \$5,780,000 plus financing expenses and required reserves pursuant to chapter 39.94 RCW for the Washington state patrol's mobile office platform concept with in-car computer, the statewide electronic ticket and online reporting application, and the digital video system.
-The maximum financeable term will be for five years. - (3) Department of transportation: Enter into a financing contract for up to \$10,824,000 plus financing expenses and required reserves pursuant to chapter 39.94 RCW for the time, leave, and labor The project would purchase, configure, and distribution system. implement an off-the-shelf enterprise solution for automating time and attendance reporting.
+- (2) Washington state patrol: Enter into a financing contract for up to \$5,574,000 plus financing expenses and required reserves pursuant to chapter 39.94 RCW for the Washington state patrol's mobile office platform concept with in-car computer, the statewide electronic ticket and online reporting application, and the digital video system.
+The maximum financeable term will be for five years. - (3) Department of transportation: Enter into a financing contract for up to \$10,824,000 plus financing expenses and required reserves pursuant to chapter 39.94 RCW for the time, leave, and labor distribution system.
+The project would purchase, configure, and implement an off-the-shelf enterprise solution for automating time and attendance reporting.
 The financing must include the acquisition of property with the awarded vendor contract signed prior to the issuance of financing.
 The department is required to receive from its vendor or vendors explicit permission to grant a security interest in information system property.
 It will be necessary to include in the system purchase or license documents special provisions that permit the department to grant the required security interest and permit assignment by the certificate of participation trustee to another user notwithstanding any other provision in the system purchase or license documents to the contrary.
 The maximum financeable term will be for seven years. - (4) Department of licensing: Enter into a financing contract for up to \$7,414,000 plus financing expenses and required reserves pursuant to chapter 39.94 RCW for the replacement of the prorate and fuel tax systems with an off-the-shelf product that has proven industry acceptance, and includes the fuel tax, the international fuel tax agreement, and the international registration plan systems.
 The department is required to receive from its vendor or vendors explicit permission to grant a security interest in information system property.
-It will be necessary to include in the system purchase or license documents special provisions that permit the department to grant the required security interest and permit assignment by the certificate of
+It will be necessary to include in the system purchase or license

-- 1 participation trustee to another user notwithstanding any other - 2 provision in the system purchase or license documents to the contrary. - 3 The maximum financeable term will be for seven years.
+- 1 documents special provisions that permit the department to grant the - 2 required security interest and permit assignment by the certificate of - 3 participation trustee to another user notwithstanding any other - 4 provision in the system purchase or license documents to the contrary. - 5 The maximum financeable term will be for seven years.

-4 TRANSFERS AND DISTRIBUTIONS
+6 TRANSFERS AND DISTRIBUTIONS